gtxsy/datamia0619/final-project/src/README.md

 ![Correlations Matrix](./images/correlations.png)

-The matrix generated shown above displays the correlation coefficients across all combinations of columns in our numerical dataset.
+The generated matrix shown above displays the correlation coefficients across all combinations of columns in our numerical dataset.
 We can explore this further, by looking exclusively at correlations within the "class_p" column to examine the relationships of all columns in relation to our mushroom's poisonous property with this code:

 ```python
 pd.DataFrame(decoded_mushroom_data.corr()['class_p'].sort_values())
 ```

 The output from the code above gives a list, in sorted order, of all columns and their correlation to the "class_p" property, which represents the mushrooms in the dataset that are poisonous or not.
-The correlation coefficients here can help us select the best features to train the data with.
+The correlation coefficients here can help us select the best features to train the data on.
 We should pick those features that have the strongest correlations (both positive and negative), in order to minimize noise and optimize our regression model.

 We can then select all column names with correlations higher than 0.25 and lower than -0.25: